 In 2001, Roland joined Plan as Country Director in Colombia, starting the first experience of fundraising in a program country.
 His subsequent assignment as Country Director in India saw him manage what was back then the largest country program in the Plan world and prepare the move for Plan India (together with Colombia) becoming the first Field-Country National Office.

 Before his appointment as Regional Director for Eastern and Southern Africa, he worked as Regional Director for the Americas in Panama, focusing on improving program quality, monitoring and evaluation, strengthen local fundraising capacities and preparing Brazil to become the next FCNO.

 Adama, also known as Coul, has spent his whole professional life with Plan.
 He joined the organisation in November 1993 after acquiring a master’s degree in infrastructures, water and environmental engineering.
 Coul is also a Financial Executive with broad experience in all aspects of accounting, auditing and financial management.

 He was assigned to Guinea as a Technical Advisor and then moved to Guinea-Bissau, where he was a key actor in setting up the country office in 1995.
 Coul held several positions in Plan, including Operations Support Manager in Guinea, Regional Administrator, and Regional Finance Manager in Senegal.
 After 6 years in Senegal, Coul joined Togo in September 2008 as Country Director and then started his work as Regional Director in February 2011.
 He feels lucky to be part of such a strong team and is thrilled to be in direct contact with the children Plan is helping.

-Eastern and Southern Africa Ag Deputy Regional Director Programs - Leslye Rost van Tonningen
+Eastern and Southern Africa Ag Deputy Regional Director (Programmes) - Leslye Rost van Tonningen